-THE Ph.D.
-PROGRAM IN ARCHAEOLOGY
+THE PhD PROGRAM IN ARCHAEOLOGY

 The Archaeology program at SMU is largely focused on the New World, with faculty research interests ranging from the earliest hunter-gatherers to complex societies across North, Middle, and South America.
-The program offers broad training in contemporary archaeological theory, method, and scientific application, and is strongly field-oriented, with current projects in the North American High Plains and Rocky Mountains, the desert Southwest, the California coast, and Mississippi bottomlands; in the Maya Lowlands; and in highland and coastal Peru.
+The program offers broad training in contemporary archaeological theory, method, and scientific application, and is strongly field-oriented, with current projects in various localities in the Americas.

 Upon arriving you should select a faculty Advisor (see page 3 of this document).
-The Archaeology faculty will guide you toward the goal of completing all coursework in three years, and the dissertation within five years, thus meeting all Dedman College and Department requirements.
+The Archaeology faculty will guide you toward the goal of completing all coursework in three years, and the dissertation within five years of advancing to candidacy, thus meeting all Dedman College requirements.